 Our Executive Directors may also be deemed to be interested in the equity shares, of our Company and / or our subsidiary, CPYJVC, that may be held by them or their relatives or by the companies, and firms in which they are interested as directors, members, partners, and promoters and in any dividend distribution which may be made by our Company and / or subsidiary, CPYJVC, in the future.
-For further details of the shareholding of our Executive Directors in our Company, please see "Shareholding of our Directors in our Company" above and "Capital Structure - Shareholding of our Directors may also be interested to the extent of providing personal guarantees for some of the borrowings of our Company.
+For further details of the shareholding of our Executive Directors in our Company, please see "Shareholding of our Directors in our Company" above and "Capital Structure - Shareholding of our Directors and/ or Key Management Personnel" on page 87 of this Red Herring Prospectus.
+Further, certain of our Executive Directors may also be interested to the extent of providing personal guarantees for some of the borrowings of our Company.

-Except as disclosed below, none of the Directors have any interest in any property acquired by our Company within two years from the date of this Prospectus or proposed to be acquired by our Company:
+Except as disclosed below, none of the Directors have any interest in any property acquired by our Company within two years from the date of this Red Herring Prospectus or proposed to be acquired by our Company:

-- Purchase of property admeasuring 2,250 sq. ft. (of built up area) situated at 602-607, 6th floor, Shrikant Chambers, "A" Wing, Sion-Trombay Road, Chembur, Mumbai 400 071 by our Company by way of Memorandum of Understanding dated April 21, 2015 and sale deed dated December 7, 2016 from Mr. Rahul R. Katyal, Mr. Rohit R. Katyal for a consideration of issue and allotment of 6,44,578 Equity shares for property valued at ₹ 53.50 million; and - Purchase of property admeasuring 1719.76 sq. ft. (of built up area) situated at Sobha Classic, Flat no. E 2104, 10th Floor, Haralur Village, Varthur Hobli, Bengaluru East Taluk, Bengaluru by our Company by way of a Memorandum of Understanding dated April 21, 2015 and sale deed dated November 5, 2015 from M/s.
+- i.
+Purchase of property admeasuring 2,250 sq. ft. (of built up area) situated at 602-607, 6th floor, Shrikant Chambers, "A" Wing, Sion-Trombay Road, Chembur, Mumbai 400 071 by our Company by way of Memorandum of Understanding dated April 21, 2015 and sale deed dated December 7, 2016 from Mr. Rahul R. Katyal, Mr. Rohit R. Katyal for a consideration of issue and allotment of 6,44,578 Equity shares for property valued at ₹ 53.50 million; and - ii.
+Purchase of property admeasuring 1719.76 sq. ft. (of built up area) situated at Sobha Classic, Flat no. E 2104, 10th Floor, Haralur Village, Varthur Hobli, Bengaluru East Taluk, Bengaluru by our Company by way of a Memorandum of Understanding dated April 21, 2015 and sale deed dated November 5, 2015 from M/s.
 Asutosh Trade Links (its partners being Mr. Rohit R. Katyal, Mr. Rahul R. Katyal and Ms. Sakshi Katyal) for a consideration of issue and allotment of 1,69,879 Equity Shares for property valued at ₹ 14.10 million.

-For details of the aforesaid allotments, please see "Capital Structure - Notes to Capital Structure - Equity Shares issued for consideration other than cash" on page 79 of this Prospectus.
+For details of the aforesaid allotments, please see "Capital Structure - Notes to Capital Structure - Equity Shares issued for consideration other than cash" on page 79 of this Red Herring Prospectus.